jsiegenthaler/homebridge-eosstb/README.md

 * A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country)
 * A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your TV package)
 * The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries)
-* The ARRIS DCX960 should be set to **Standby power consumption** = **Fast start**  to ensure it is online all the time and can respond to to switch-on requests from HomeKit
+* The ARRIS DCX960 should be set to **Standby power consumption** = **Fast start**  to ensure it is online all the time and can respond to switch-on requests from HomeKit

 ## Installation
-Homebridge UI: the easiest way to install is seach for "eosstb" in the Homebridge UI, and then click **INSTALL**.
+Homebridge UI: the easiest way to install is search for "eosstb" in the Homebridge UI, and then click **INSTALL**.

 Manual install:
 ```sh